|

 of pine trees nailed together, while others actually involved some

-were unfortunately cloudy this morning, hanging just above the lower
+skies were unfortunately cloudy this morning, hanging just above

-peaks, and providing views under the ceiling of the clouds, but
+the lower peaks, and providing views under the ceiling of the

 Upon reaching Kinsman Pond Shelter I found a couple of packs, but